 Be part of the community

-In addition to helping your kids maintain friendships, you can help them connect with others in the community.
-Many children, for example, go to private schools or athletic clubs outside of their own neighbourhoods.
-If friends aren’t around, help them to set up a lemonade stand or encourage them to wave and say hello to the family next door.
-These actions foster kindness and good manners, while showing kids that they can build relationships without technology.
+In addition to helping your kids maintain healthy online friendships, you can help them connect with others in the community.
+Many neighbourhoods have organized socially distanced parades, encouraged kids to put up posters in their windows and set a time to step outside to cheer for frontline workers.
+These actions foster kindness and good manners while showing kids that they can build relationships without technology.

 Disconnect to reconnect